Languages at Duke

 • "Soft skills" such as communication skills, leadership attributes, an ability to work in teams, and an awareness and understanding of other cultures are now just as important as technical or professional knowledge in initiating and building your career.

-• Knowing a foreign language will give you an edge in the job market, in career advancement and in knowledge of your discipline.
+• Being multilingual will give you an edge in the job market, in career advancement and in knowledge of your discipline.

 Personal Growth